siavash-khodadadeh/MetaLearning-TF2.0/README.md

 it after copying it in that folder.
 Then set the variable for RAW_DATASET_ADDRESS

 ### Meta-Dataset
+Create a folder named data in project root.
+This folder wil be used for fixing some minor issues in meta datasets.
+For example some of the files are grayscale and they are converted to rgb and etc.

 Go to https://github.com/google-research/meta-dataset

 Download all the datasets based on the instructions provided in the above repository.